 Commission staff requested that the applicant conduct an alternatives analysis for the proposed landscaping and fencing, considering both public safety (from flying golf balls) and potential impacts to visual resources above and along the public trail (see the visual resources section for more discussion).
 Alternatives considered included a taller fence, a solid (non-lattice) fence, a chain link fence, a fence overhanging the trail, additional landscaping, and the no project alternative.
 Balancing the need for safety with the importance of protecting visual resources, the applicant determined that the proposed fencing and landscaping as described herein and shown on Exhibit 4 is the feasible alternative that will enhance public safety from the current situation, maintaining it in perpetuity.
-The Commission concurs and finds that the proposed lattice wood fence and landscaping of limited height is the feasible alternative that will provide maximum public access and recreation along West Portal Trail, West Portal Bikeway, and Canyon Rim Trail and to other trails and amenities on the site.
+The Commission concurs and finds that the proposed lattice wood fence and landscaping of limited height is the feasible alternative that will lessen or avoid any significant impact on coastal resources and will provide maximum public access and recreation along West Portal Trail, West Portal Bikeway, and Canyon Rim Trail and to other trails and amenities on the site.